J. Cameron Monroe

 Archaeology of West Africa and the African Diaspora; historical anthropology; social complexity and the state; urbanism; space, landscape and monumentality; culture contact and change; spatial analysis and GIS; West Africa (Bénin) and the Caribbean (Haiti).

 Biography, Education and Training

 Professor J. Cameron Monroe earned a B.A. from UC Berkeley (1995), M.A. from UCLA (1999), and PhD from UCLA (2003), all degrees in Anthropology.
 Between 2004 and 2006, he was a Postdoctoral Fellow in the Departments of African and African American Studies, Anthropology, and History at Washington University in St. Louis.
 He joined the Department of Anthropology at UC Santa Cruz in the Fall of 2006.
-He has participated in archaeological field research in Armenia, Belize, Bénin, Israel, Sudan and the United States (California and Virginia).
-Specializing in the Archaeology of West Africa and the African Diaspora, Professor Monroe directs the Abomey Plateau Archaeological Project (Bénin), and will be launching a new research project in Haiti in the coming months.
+He has participated in archaeological field research in Armenia, Belize, Bénin, Haiti, Israel, Sudan and the United States (California and Virginia).
+Specializing in the Archaeology of state formation in West Africa and the African Diaspora, Professor Monroe has directed the Abomey Plateau Archaeological Project (Bénin) since 2000, and launched a new research project in Haiti in 2015.

 - The Precolonial State in West Africa: Building Power in Dahomey.
 New York: Cambridge University Press, (2014).